Theodoriana

 Theodoriana (Θεοδώριανα) is a village and former community in the Arta regional unit, Epirus, Greece.
 Since the 2011 local government reform, it is part of the municipality, Central Tzoumerka, of which it is a municipal unit.
 The municipal unit has an area of 44.398 km2.
-In 2011 its population was 163 for the village and 173 for the community (including the village Skarpari).
+In 2011 its population was 348 for the community (including the village Skarpari).
 Northeast is the Trikala regional unit.
 The Pindos and the Athamanian mountains cross the northeastern part.
 The Acheloos river flows by the village along with the GR-30 (Arta - Trikala).

 The entire area of Theodoriana are mountains and pine trees along with forests dominate the whole municipality except for the upper parts and the valley areas where farmlands are located.
 Some of its residents live only during the summer months and leave during the winter months.
 In March 2006, the village and the area was featured on an episode of Travelling in Greece (Menoume Ellada) on ERT.